SkafteNicki/dtu_mlops/s8_monitoring/README.md

 learning applications and needs to be handled separately.

 We are in this session going to see examples of both kinds of monitoring.

+!!! tip "Learning objectives"

+    The learning objectives of this session are:

+    * Understand the concepts of data drifting in machine learning applications
+    * Can detect data drifting using the `evidently` framework
+    * Understand the importance of different system level monitoring and can conceptually implement it